tdemareuil/StreetGender/README.md

 This was a short project, and as seen above classifying the gender of street names can become quite complex, so my method is still far from perfect.
 However, it clearly confirms that women are (immensely) under-represented in street names...
 It's true that a majority of historical, politcal or military figures, which often end up on street names, are men - but still, under-representation is blatant.
 Even with the current efforts to rename streets or name new streets after famous women, we're not there yet...!

 The next steps in terms of code would be to:
-* decrease computing time - e.g. for now several segments of the same road have the same name but pass through classification several times, maybe this could be avoided
 * decrease the number of classification mistakes (maybe with deeper Wikipedia scraping - but this would increase computing time)
 * decrease the number of streets that swim through the mesh of the net and remain unclassified (neutral), while they do correspond to people (e.g. by adding first names from other languages in the gender dictionary)
 * adapt the code and method to other languages